Azure/simdem/demo_scripts/simdem/modes/script.md

 # Modes of Operation

-SimDem demos are interactive and can be run in different modes.
+SimDem demos are interactive and can be run in a number of different
+modes:

   * Tutorial: Displays the descriptive text of the tutorial and pauses at code blocks to allow user interaction.
+  * Learn: similar to Tutorial mode, but users are expected to type the commands themselves.
   * Simulate: Does not disply the descriptive text, but pauses at each code block.
 When the user hits a key the command is "typed", a second keypress executes the command.